mvs-org/mvs-docker/README.md

 > \# if you feel the image name is hard to remember, you can tag it a new name
 > docker tag jowenshaw/metaverse metaverse-binary

+One thing to mention, the above image **`jowenshaw/metaverse`** is easily to use, it has installed package `curl` and setted the default configuration, including the following
+> VOLUME [~/.metaverse]
+> EXPOSE 5251 8820 8821
+> ENTRYPOINT ["/usr/local/bin/run_mvsd.sh"]

+If you are familiar with docker and want to do your own configuration, you may still built it from image `jowenshaw/metaverse`.

+If you want an image only includes metaverse binaries (`mvsd`, `mvs-cli` in /usr/local/bin), and scripts (`setup_mvs_conf.sh` `run_mvsd.sh` in /usr/local/bin), and config template (`mvs.conf` in /usr/local/etc), you can use another image **`jowenshaw/metaverse-wallet`**.
+This image is built from `ubuntn:16.04`, only include some executable / script / config files, and installed `curl` which is used by `setup_mvs_conf.sh`.
+So you need config and run this image with more parameters, or build a new image base on it to do the config jobs.

 ## build version

-> **Build from source is slowly but is more elastic, you can choose which version of source code to build.**
+**Build from source is slowly but is more elastic, you can choose which version of source code to build.**

 > \# clone / wget source code at local, and copy them to docker image.
 > \# This saves time to download source codes.